If you’re breastfeeding, newly pregnant or just thinking about getting pregnant, you may be wondering how it’ll affect your skin care routine.

 We recommend using topical products containing benzoyl peroxide, azelaic acid, and AHAs/BHAs like salicylic acid (2% or less), glycolic acid and lactic acid.
 AHAs and BHAs, also known as alpha hydroxy acids (glycolic, lactic) and beta hydroxy acids (salicylic) are among the most widely-used anti-aging agents.

 AHAs are exfoliants that reduce fine lines, lighten skin and promote collagen synthesis.
 And more collagen means more healthy, youthful-looking skin.
 BHAs have anti-inflammatory properties, balancing the skin’s oiliness and treating blackheads and whiteheads.
-Used together (like in our Clarifying Pads), these hydroxy acids reverse the effects of aging and improve wrinkles, skin elasticity, overall tone and hydration!
+Used together (like in our Crystal Clear clarifying pads), these hydroxy acids reverse the effects of aging and improve wrinkles, skin elasticity, overall tone and hydration!

 What to expect when you’re expecting – in terms of skin care, that is.